The people of the UK and Ireland depend on the RNLI, and the RNLI depends on its network of more than 31,500 volunteers.

 Our volunteer crew are the backbone of the lifeboat service, physically saving lives at sea.

-There are more than 4,600 volunteer lifeboat crew members at stations around the UK and the RoI, and another 3,000 volunteer shore crew members who support them.
+There are more than 4,600 volunteer lifeboat crew members at stations around the UK and Ireland, and another 3,000 volunteer shore crew members who support them.

 They are available 24/7, whatever the weather, to rescue those who need help.